 One of the most prolific Wisconsin mayfly hatches is Ephemerella subvaria, also known as the Hendrickson mayfly hatch.
 These mayflies are very common on the northern Wisconsin freestone streams.
 They generally hatch sometime in late April to early May.
 I have personally witnessed the hatch as early as April 8th and the Hendrickson spinners at dusk into mid-May.
-For the Hendrickson hatch you definitely need to tie several different patterns and carry a good supply for when you hit the hatch, such as nymphs, emergers, duns, and spinner patterns.
+For the Hendrickson hatch, you should carry several different fly patterns for when you hit the hatch, such as nymphs, emergers, duns, and spinner patterns.

 Hook: TMC 100 #12 & #14

 Body: Nature's Spirit's Hendrickson or Pink Cahill fine & dry dubbing

 Don't make the body too bulky.
 You can also use Zelon for tail to make it a sparkle dun. emerger pattern.

 Tail: Medium dun rooster fibers

 Body: Stripped red feather quill (wet)

 Thread: Uni-thread 8/0 Gray or Brown